PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 Evaluation of the programme’s effectiveness will be conducted on the basis of:

-Pupil and teacher evaluation of the content and learning processes
+- Pupil and teacher evaluation of the content and learning processes

-Staff meetings to review and share experience
+- Staff meetings to review and share experience

 External contributors

-External contributors from the community, e.g. health promotion specialists, school nurses, social workers, and community police and fire officers, make a valuable contribution to the Jigsaw PSHE programme.
+External contributors from the community, e.g. health promotion specialists, school nurses, social workers, and community police and fire officers, make a valuable contribution to the Kapow PSHE programme.
 Their input should be carefully planned and monitored so as to fit into and complement the programme.

 The Learning Environment

 Establishing a safe, open and positive learning environment based on trusting relationships between all members of the class, adults and children alike, is vital.
-To enable this, it is important that ‘ground rules’ are agreed and owned at the beginning of the year and are reinforced in every Piece (lesson) – by using The Jigsaw Charter.
-(Ideally, teachers and children will devise their own Jigsaw Charter at the beginning of the year so that they have ownership of it.)
-It needs to include the aspects below:
+To enable this, it is important that ‘ground rules’ are agreed and owned at the beginning of the year and are reinforced.
+At the beginning of each school year there is a lesson which focuses on ‘setting the ground rules’

-We take turns to speak
+- We take turns to speak

-We use kind and positive words
+- We use kind and positive words

-We listen to each other
+- We listen to each other

-We have the right to pass
+- We have the right to pass

-We only use names when giving compliments or when being positive
+- We only use names when giving compliments or when being positive

-We respect each other’s privacy (confidentiality)
+- We respect each other’s privacy (confidentiality)

 Teaching Sensitive and Controversial Issues